ceramic-engine/ceramic-engine.github.io/content/blog/2022-11-28-ceramic-in-unity.md

 <div class="caption">A first test to draw a quad with colored vertices using <code>CommandBuffer</code>, <code>Mesh</code> and <code>Material</code></div>
 </p>

 Seeing that quad on screen was great!
-That meant the proof of concept of using `CommandBuffer` + `Mesh` to display arbitrary triangles worked as expected!
+That meant the proof of concept of using `CommandBuffer` + `Mesh` + `Material` to display arbitrary triangles worked as expected!
 It was the starting point to write the actual graphics backend code!

 #### Rendering a frame